codingforpleasure/customized-workspace/README.md

 Navigate between panes | PREFIX + \<arrows\>
 Jump to the specific window number | PREFIX + \<window number\>
-Create new window | PREFIX + c
+Create new window | PREFIX + c choose a session from a list | Prefix + s

 In this repository you can find:
  - tmux.conf - Holds the configuration enviroment of tmux (should be located in the ~ directory)